PlasmaPy/PlasmaPy/docs/development/testing_guide.rst

 build the documentation.

 The results from continuous integration testing are used to generate test coverage reports which are displayed by `Codecov`_.
 These reports show which lines of code are covered by tests and which are not, and allow us to write targeted tests to fill in the gaps in test coverage.
 The results displayed by Codecov will be marked as passing when the code coverage is sufficiently high.

-If any inconsistencies with the `PEP 8 style guide`_ are found, then automated code style checks will and update that comment as the pull request is updated.
+If any inconsistencies with the :pep:`8` style guide are found, then automated code style checks will and update that comment as the pull request is updated.
 (NEEDS UPDATING)